 Notice that they are using two different fonts.
 In this case Bookman and either Century Gothic or Avenir LT Std.
 They work well with one another.

 When you are making a Christian picture, try using a font pair.
-Currently on the Pinterest images I am using Georgia and Museo Sans.
-The Georgia was already in Adobe Illustrator and I was able to get Museo Sans from Adobe Typekit for free since I am an Adobe subscriber.
+Currently, on the Pinterest images, I am using Georgia and Museo Sans.
+Georgia was already in Adobe Illustrator, and I was able to get Museo Sans from Adobe Typekit for free since I am an Adobe subscriber.

 So now I am going to add my text to my picture.

 Now you will notice I did a couple of other steps in this picture.
-I added a background behind the text and I added our watermark to the bottom right of the picture.
+I added a background behind the text, and I added our watermark to the bottom right of the image.
 I did both using the transparency feature in Adobe Illustrator.

 I also used a color combination that would pop out at people by using the yellow color against a blue background.

 Learn by doing.
 Take some time to play around with the different programs.
-You won't break anything.
+You won’t break anything.
 Try out what each option does.
 That is how I learned.
-If you are using Photoshop or Illustrator, there are great resources on the Adobe website, YouTube, and just by doing a search for your question on Google or Bing.
+If you are using Photoshop or Illustrator, there are great resources on the Adobe website, YouTube, and just by searching for your question on Google or Bing.